MacLaurinGroup/mgapi/README.md

 Tests can be run individually, or as part of a single suite where all the test files belong in a single directory (marked *-test.json or test-*.json).

+You can optionally log out the request/response upon failure into a folder for later investigation.

 ## Installation

 ```